luapower/libtls/libtls.md

 libtls ffi binding.
 Use it with luapower's [libtls_bearssl] and [bearssl] or with your own libressl binary.

+## Rationale

+libtls has a sane API as opposed to OpenSSL which was written by monkeys. libtls doesn't force us to do I/O in its callbacks which we can't do anyway because we can't yield from C callbacks.

 ## Status

 <warn>Work in progress</warn>